Karlstein am Main: Coat of arms

-The community's arms might be described thus: Party per fess wavy, azure the Cross of Dettingen argent, argent an atom symbol with three orbits of the first and a nucleus gules.
+The municipality's arms might be described thus: Party per fess wavy, azure the Cross of Dettingen argent, argent an atom symbol with three orbits of the first and a nucleus gules.

-The wavy parting refers to the community's location on the Main, which is also part of the community's name.
-Since the community was formed out of the two former communities of Dettingen and Großwelzheim in 1975, the arms display charges from each former community's arms.
+The wavy parting refers to the municipality's location on the Main, which is also part of the municipality's name.
+Since the municipality was formed out of the two former municipalities of Dettingen and Großwelzheim in 1975, the arms display charges from each former municipality's arms.
 The uniquely shaped cross above the parting is the so-called Cross of Dettingen (or Dettinger Kreuz in German).
-It comes from Late Gothic times and is found in Saint Hippolytus's Church (Kirche St. Hippolyt) in the constituent community of Dettingen.
-The atom symbol below the parting is taken from the arms formerly borne by the community of Großwelzheim.
-Within community limits, Germany's first nuclear power station was built, although it was only experimental.
+It comes from Late Gothic times and is found in Saint Hippolytus's Church (Kirche St. Hippolyt) in the constituent municipality of Dettingen.
+The atom symbol below the parting is taken from the arms formerly borne by the municipality of Großwelzheim.
+Within municipality limits, Germany's first nuclear power station was built, although it was only experimental.
 In 1960, it began feeding electricity into the power grid.
 The reactor was shut down in 1985, and by the end of 2008, it had been fully removed.

 The arms have been borne since 13 October 1977.

 Economy

 Nuclear power stations

 On 13 November 1960, the Kahl Nuclear Power Plant, which despite the name is wholly within Karlstein's limits, came into service.
-The neighbouring community of Kahl am Main merely stood godfather at the christening.
+The neighbouring municipality of Kahl am Main merely stood godfather at the christening.
 On 25 November 1985, after running for 25 years, the power station was shut down.
 In 1988 the first dismantling work began, ending by late 2008.

 The Großwelzheim hot steam reactor was in the same area; it was fully dismantled by 1998.